Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 Why does my Web3 resume get views but no recruiter calls?

 That usually means the profile is visible but not convincing enough to move forward.
-The recruiter may see blockchain keywords, but not enough role-aligned proof, ownership, project context, testing evidence, security awareness, or shortlist confidence.
+The recruiter may see blockchain keywords, but not enough proof that matches the job, ownership, project context, testing evidence, security awareness, or shortlist confidence.

 Replies